kubernetes-sigs/kueue/docs/concepts/cluster_queue.md

   ClusterQueue's `.spec.resources[*].flavors`.
 For each flavor, Kueue attempts to fit a Workload's pod set according to the quota defined in the ClusterQueue for the flavor and the unused quota in the cohort.
-  If the workload doesn't fit, Kueue proceeds evaluating the next flavor in the list.
+  If the workload doesn't fit, Kueue evaluates the next flavor in the list.
 - A Workload's pod set resource fits in a flavor defined for a ClusterQueue resource if the sum of requests for the resource:
   1. Is less than or equal to the unused `.quota.min` for the flavor in the